Makar Sankranti: Jammu

 In Jammu, Makar Sankranti is celebrated as Uttrain (derived from Sanskrit: Uttarayana).
 Alternatively, terms Attrain or Attrani have also been used to describe this festival.
-A day before is celebrated as Lohri by Dogras to commemorate end of Poh (Pausha) month.
-It is also beginning of the Magha month as per Hindu Solar Calendar, hence also known as Maghi Sangrand (Sankranti of Magh month).

-Among Dogras, there is a tradition of Mansana (charity) of Khichdi of Maah Dal.
+Among the Dogras, there is a tradition of Mansana (charity) of Khichdi of Maah Dal.
 Khichdi of Maah di Dal is also prepared on this day and that is why this day is also referred to as Khichdi wala Parva.
-There is also a tradition of sending Khichdi & other food items to house of married daughters.
-Fairs are organised on holy places and pilgrimages on this day.
-Dhagwal in Hiranagar tehsil is known for Fair on Makar Sankranti and Janamashtami.

-People of Jammu also take holy bath in Devika river and pilgrimages like Uttar Behni and Purmandal on this occasion.
-This day is also celebrated as birth anniversary of Baba Ambo ji, a local deity of Jammu region.

-At Vasuki temple of Bhaderwah of Jammu, the idols of Vasuki Nag are covered on Magh Sankranti and they are uncovered only after three months on Vaisakha Sankranti.
+Dhagwal in Hiranagar tehsil is known for its fair on Makar Sankranti and Janamashtami.
+People of Jammu also take a holy bath in the Devika river and make pilgrimages to Uttar Behni and Purmandal on this occasion.
+Makar Sankranti is celebrated as the birth anniversary of Baba Ambo ji, a local deity of the Jammu region.
+At the Vasuki temple of Bhaderwah in Jammu, the idols of Vasuki Nag are covered on Magh Sankranti and they are uncovered only after three months on Vaisakha Sankranti.